inspire-eu-validation/metadata/2.0/isdss/character-encoding.md

 **Test method**
-The coding (s) of characters in the data sets and data sets using non UTF-8 based encodings are checked from the element [Distribution Format](#distributionFormat).
+The coding (s) of characters in the data sets and data sets using non UTF-8 based encodings are checked from the element [Character Set Code](#CharacterSetCode).

-The multiplicity of this element is one or more.
+The multiplicity of this element is zero or more.

 **Reference(s)**
 * [TG MD](http://inspire.ec.europa.eu/id/ats/metadata/2.0/isdss/README#ref_TG_MD) 3.2.2.2, Req 2.5